-Conflict resolution is an acquired skill which can be developed by all couples who are willing to learn and put effort into their relationship.
+Conflict resolution is an acquired skill that can be developed by all couples who are willing to learn and put effort into their relationship.

 Factor #3: Unrealistic expectations about marriage.

-With realistic expectation, divorce rate could go down significantly since people will be less likely make unnecessary sacrifices just because they think its part of what they have to do to be a good spouse.
+With realistic expectations, the divorce rate could go down significantly since people will be less likely to make unnecessary sacrifices just because they think it’s part of what they have to do to be a good spouse.